 Navigation menu for this statistical subject

 External merchandise trade statistics cover movements of merchandise between Hong Kong and her trading partners, by land, air, water and by post.
 Movements of exempted articles are not included.
 Gold and specie are separately recorded for analysis.

 Hong Kong's external merchandise trade statistics are compiled based on information contained in import/export declarations.
 The Hong Kong Special Administrative Region is a separate customs territory, as stated in "The Basic Law of the Hong Kong Special Administrative Region of the People's Republic of China".
 Import/export declaration is also required of Hong Kong's merchandise trade with the mainland of China, and statistics relating to this are included in Hong Kong's external merchandise trade statistics.

-The trade declaration system in Hong Kong is mainly designed for collecting merchandise trade data for the compilation of statistics on aggregate exports and aggregate imports of merchandise trade.
-The statistics are primarily used for macroeconomic analysis, rather than for monitoring or tracking the imports and exports of certain commodities.
-Quality assurance procedures are in place; but the data may still be subject to errors, especially at detailed commodity code level.
+The trade statistics system of Hong Kong is primarily designed for compilation of trade statistics at aggregate and broad commodity level for macroeconomic analysis, rather than for monitoring or tracking the imports and exports of certain commodities.
+Although quality assurance procedures are in place, some data may still be subject to reporting or other errors, especially at detailed commodity code level.
 Yet, the overall impact on the aggregate trade statistics should still be negligible.

 Imports of goods refer to goods which have been produced or manufactured in places outside the jurisdiction of Hong Kong and brought into Hong Kong for domestic use or for subsequent re-export as well as products of Hong Kong which are re-imported.
 Their values are recorded on c.i.f. (cost, insurance and freight) basis.